 There is not much that generates engagement faster than the word “Free.”
 Create a graphic that shares a freebie.
 The cover to a PDF guide, a contest with a great prize, or even a quiz.
 This type of content is interactive and makes viewers stop, participate, and share.
 It is also a wonderful way to grow your email list.
 You will need to get to know your audience to make sure you are offering something they want.
 Test some different options to see what works.
 The right giveaway can go viral.

-Taco Bell does not have 1.87M followers on Twitter for nothing.
+Taco Bell does not have 1.87M followers on Twitter for anything.
 They have engaging posts.
 Look how much engagement this post got in just 3 hours.

 From Taco Bell’s Twitter